w3f/polkadot-wiki/docs/learn-governance.md

 Max votes = tokens * vote_multiplier
 ```

-The conviction multiplier adds an extra vote every time the lock period doubles.
+The conviction multiplier increases the vote multiplier by one every time the lock period doubles.

 | Lock Periods | Vote Multiplier |
 | :----------: | :-------------: |